-Summer is officially here, but as temperatures rise, so does the risk of dehydration among older adults.
-Follow these tips to keep you safe, healthy and hydrated all summer long.
+As temperatures rise, so does the risk of dehydration, especially among older adults.
+Know what dehydration symptoms are and follow these tips to keep you safe, healthy and hydrated.

 Dehydration occurs when you lose more water than you take in.
 We typically get fluids from the things we eat and drink, and then lose it through normal bodily functions.
 In the summer, higher temperatures can cause us to sweat more.
 This is needed to cool us down, but it can also lead to a greater loss in fluid.